gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 77-finalize-season
+## Current Branch: 79-new-next-season
-Expose a season finalize endpoint that ends the season and adds the season to the list of historical seasons.

-Expose a season unfinalize endpoint reopens the season and removes it from the list of historical seasons.
+Tweak the business logic for finding the current season just like finding the current game.